What do you do if your cholesterol doesn’t improve on a

 not.

-carbohydrates at even moderate levels, because your body’s chemistry “turns the
+carbohydrates at even moderate levels because your body’s chemistry, “turns the

 carbohydrates into triglycerides.”
-Triglycerides often interfere with the

-experience [was] that people whose triglyceride levels are more than double
+“The Atkins Center experience [was] that people whose triglyceride levels are more than double their HDL levels (in mg/ml) do better on carbohydrate restriction.”

-their HDL levels (in mg/ml) do better on carbohydrate restriction.”
-But that
+“The Atkins Center experience [was] that people whose triglyceride levels are more than double their HDL levels (in mg/ml) do better on carbohydrate restriction.”

-doesn’t hold true for everyone.
+But that doesn’t hold true for everyone.

 “Some people get the best results by restricting saturated